 In a large pot over medium heat, add about 3/4 of the berries into a large pot and mash.

 Stir in the remaining berries, sugar, and lemon juice.
-Stirring constantly, bring to a rolling boil which cannot be stirred down.
+Stirring constantly, bring to a rolling boil that cannot be stirred down.

 With a clean dampened cloth, wipe the rims of the jars, and gently tap the jars to release any air bubbles.

 Place the flat lids on the jars, then close caps with screw-on rings firmly.

 Bring to a full boil.
 Cover and continue boiling for 10 minutes.

 Remove the preserves to a rack to cool completely.

 Check for seals (the middle of the caps should have made a popping sound while cooling and will stay down).
 If any of the jars haven't sealed, you can refrigerate the jam and use it within a month, or freeze it in a plastic freezer container and use it for up to one year.